Building permits & applications

 If you want to build a garage prior to building a dwelling, the owner will need to submit this agreement form along with a General Building permit.

 A permit is required for any excavation, grading or earthwork construction, including fills and embankments.
 A grading permit is not needed if there is a building permit in place for the same project.

 Demolition permits are required to remove, change or alter any existing structure (residential or commercial) within Garfield County.
-Click here for information on asbestos and abatement.
+Asbestos and abatement information.
 Demolition permit fee is $25.

-Sign permit applications shall be accompanied by sign site plans, specifications, photo copies of proposed signs and may require engineered drawings.
-Sign permit costs are $1/per square foot, with a minimum charge of $25.
+Sign permit applications shall be accompanied by site plans, sign specifications, drawings of proposed signs and may require engineered drawings.
+Sign permit fees are $1 per square foot, plus a flat fee of $25.